Hakimovich99/DrivenData-Richter-s-Predictor-Modeling-Earthquake-Damage/README.md

-# Welcome to the group 32
+# Welcome to the group 32 - WorkingBees

 The group members are the folowing: